kiansina/ML/README.md

     B) Effect of C

-# 4) ML_Binary_Decision_boundary_plot:
+# 10) ML_Cross_Validation_and_Pipelines:

-    A) Sample code to depict accuracy of binary classification and its decision boundary
+    Application of cross validation including following subjects:

+    A) Procedure of application of cross validation

+    B) How to normalize with pipelines

 # 4) ML_Binary_Decision_boundary_plot: